yuval-ash1/Assembler/README.md

 The Assembler is designed to run the "VC-3600"- a fictional decimal computer.
 The program processes the VC-3600 assembly language into machine language.
 The program also includes an emulator that imitates a specified machine.
+A sample input file for the program can be found in the github link under "prog".

 ADDITIONAL INFORMATION
 ----------------------